A comparative study of human inverse kinematics techniques for lower limbs: Simulation results

-\\ Concerning LMDLS technique, the simulation results are illustrated in Figures \ref{fig:18} and \ref{fig:41}.
-This method shows a high computational cost, which is due to the high complexity of the human leg structure. \\ Figure \ref{fig:20} shows the resulting angular joint values obtained by applying the optimization algorithm.
-As shown in Figure \ref{fig:19}, the position error is almost zero.
-This confirms that the optimization technique performs well from the point of view of accuracy. \\ Using the same objective function and constraints presented in subsection \ref{Optimization method}, the joints trajectory and the position error obtained by using the MOOGA technique are depicted in Figures \ref{fig:21} and \ref{fig:22}.
-As can be seen from Figures \ref{fig:21} and \ref{fig:22}, the MOOGA technique is an accurate method, but the variation of the angular configurations are abrupt and significant. \\ Moreover, for using neural network method, out of the 127 282 samples collected, 15\% are used for validation, 15\% to test the neural networks, and 70\% of the samples are used for the training of the neural networks.
-The joint angular values results and the position error are depicted in Figures \ref{fig:26} and \ref{fig:25} respectively.
-As illustrated in Figure \ref{fig:25}, the neural networks technique is an accurate method where the error is less than 1.6 $10^{-6}$.
+\\ Regarding the Levenberg-Marquardt Damped Least Squares (LMDLS) technique, the simulation results are shown in Figures \ref{fig:18} and \ref{fig:41}.
+This method incurs a high computational cost, primarily due to the complexity of the human leg's structure.
+Figure \ref{fig:20} displays the angular joint values obtained using the optimization algorithm.
+Figure \ref{fig:19} indicates that the position error is nearly zero, demonstrating the high accuracy of the optimization technique.
+Figures \ref{fig:21} and \ref{fig:22} illustrate the joint trajectory and position error obtained using the Multi-Objective Optimization Genetic Algorithm (MOOGA) technique, with the same objective function and constraints as described in subsection \ref{Optimization method}.
+Although MOOGA is accurate, it exhibits abrupt and significant variations in angular configurations.
+For the neural network approach, out of 127,282 samples collected, 15\% were used for validation, 15\% for testing, and 70\% for training the neural networks.
+The results for joint angular values and position error are presented in Figures \ref{fig:26} and \ref{fig:25}, respectively.
+As shown in Figure \ref{fig:25}, the neural network technique achieves high accuracy with an error of less than \(1.6 \times 10^{-6}\).